Ridekick for Recumbent Bicycles

-Go farther with higher confidence you can get home.
+Ride farther and be more confident that you can get home.

-And a video from RBR“Went to the E-Bike Store in Portland, OR this weekend and tried out the Ridekick trailer on my Greenspeed.
-It worked so well that my husband and I bought 2!
+“Went to the dealer in Portland, OR this weekend and tried out the Ridekick trailer on my Greenspeed.
+It worked so well that my husband and I bought two!
 We will get a great many miles out of them.”

 Are you a Ridekick trailer rider?

 Send us a photo and let us know what model recumbent you ride.
 Share a favorite story too.
 We look forward to your submissions at firstname.lastname@example.org